 WHY WE LOVE IT: This recipe combines the trendy with the seasonal: The Greek yogurt you’re eating for breakfast and using for marinades comes together with the freshest cherries at the market.
 Greek yogurt is having its moment in the spotlight, and we won't pass on the chance to eat it as a sweet, tart dessert. —The Editors

-Serves about 2 pints
+- Makes about 2 pints

 sour cherries, pitted and stones reserved

 plain Greek yogurt

 pure almond extract

 - Combine the pitted cherries, sugar, salt, and water in a small saucepan.
-If desired, wrap the reserved pits in a length of cheesecloth and add to the mixture (this will impart a little extra natural flavor).
+If desired, wrap the reserved pits in a length of cheesecloth and add them to the mixture (this will impart a little extra natural flavor).
 Heat the cherries over medium heat until the sugar dissolves and the cherries release their juices.
 Stir occasionally.